Metalsofa/Fourier/README.md

 # UPDATE

-While this project has not been updated in a hot minute, it is not dead.
+~~While this project has not been updated in a hot minute, it is not dead.
 Both developers have been busy with schoolwork and other things (Work + Job Apps) and will pick up when we have time.
-This is a passion project that is done in the developers' spare time, and we both want to come back and work on it as soon as possible.
+This is a passion project that is done in the developers' spare time, and we both want to come back and work on it as soon as possible.~~

+Edit 2020: Found this in my github repos, and realized that it was still considered "open".
+Both developers have moved on to other things, and safe to say this won't be worked on in the near future.
+If you are reading this, feel free to pick it up and continue it!